vtsynergy/aspas_sort/README.md

 ## Citing Our Work:
-* PlainText:
-A Framework for the Automatic Vectorization of Parallel Sort on x86-based Processors Kaixi Hou, Hao Wang, Wu-chun Feng
+1. A Framework for the Automatic Vectorization of Parallel Sort on x86-based Processors Kaixi Hou, Hao Wang, Wu-chun Feng
 In IEEE Transactions on Parallel and Distributed Systems.
 (TPDS), Accepted to the future issue in 2018.